- Documents of Formation of a Company

 A Red herring prospectus is a kind of incomplete prospectus as it does not include complete particulars of the number of securities offered or the issue price of the securities being offered.
 It is usually issued at the time of IPO or for any issue done under the Book Building process.

-A Red Herring prospectus shall have the same obligations that are applicable to the prospectus.
-A Company must file a Red Herring Prospectus with ROC at least 3 days prior to the opening of the subscription list and the offer.
+A Red Herring prospectus shall have the same obligations that apply to the prospectus.
+A Company must file a Red Herring Prospectus with ROC at least 3 days before the opening of the subscription list and the offer.

 - Letter of offer